-The Family and Juvenile Law Advisory Committee recommends that the Judicial Council approve Court Appointed Special Advocate (CASA) program grant funding allocations for fiscal year 2016-2017.
-The recommended allocations were calculated based on the CASA funding methodology approved by the Judicial Council at the August 2013 business meeting.
+The Family and Juvenile Law Advisory Committee recommends approving Court Appointed Special Advocate (CASA) program grant funding allocations for fiscal year 2017-2018.
+The recommended allocations were calculated based on the CASA funding methodology approved by the Judicial Council at its August 2013 business meeting.
 Allocations will fund 45 programs serving 50 counties.